imyoungyang/myAWSStudyBlog/openswan/README.md

 	* udp/500 from the VPN Endpoint IP(s) (ingress)
 	* udp/4500 from the VPN Endpoint IP(s) (ingress)
 	* VPC CIDR Block of the destination block ie. `172.17.0.0/16` is allowed to send traffic as desired, e.g. ALL traffic (ingress)
+	* VPC CIDR Block of the source block.
+You can control which subnets allows to use VPN.
+In here example, we add `172.16.0.0/16` (ingress)

 ![](./images/12.png)
 ![](./images/11.png)